The Additional Costs of Using Resilient Channel

 If the RC is installed the incorrect way up, the weight of the Acoustic Plasterboard and any other attachments will cause the wall to push closer to the stud work rather than further away, leaving the wall short circuited.

 Exceeding the weights of RC by adding too much product to the bar will cause the wall to sag, leaving the mass in hard contact with the flooring resulting in a poor performance.

 If the screws are over tightened into the wall, this can pull the RC in, causing it to bend and warp.
 This would then need to be removed, along with the RC and replaced (also now leaving a potentially damaged plasterboard)

 What would these incorrect fixings cost me?

 When investigating previous projects which appear to be failing Building Regulations or unexpected poor results, we have found Resilient Channels fixed in the above methods lead to very poor performance.

 With the incorrections above, this could leave a large performance dip of around 10dB in some cases and remember – 10dB is a 50% loss in performance of perceived loudness (so with 10dB reduction you would perceive this as being halved)

-If the wall is left to sag overtime, this could pass Part E Building Regulations as a starter and over time decrease in performance by making hard contact with the flooring, leading to costly remedial works being passed over to the contractor who carried out the work.
+If the wall is left to deteriorate overtime with these incorrect installation, this could pass Part E Building Regulations as a starter and over time decrease in performance by making hard contact with the flooring, leading to costly remedial works being passed over to the contractor who carried out the work.

 What is my alternative?

-- With a simple spacing configuration, you only require one screw per GenieClip, this can be fitted direct to brick and block work, metal frame work and timber stud work
+With a simple spacing configuration, you only require one screw per MuteClip™, this can be fitted direct to brick and block work, metal frame work and timber stud work

-- The Furring Channel easily clips into the GenieClip, this means that there is an increased suspension from the rubber mounting within the clip
+The MuteClip™ Channel easily clips into the MuteClip™, this means that there is an increased suspension from the rubber mounting within the clip

-- Materials are fitted then on to the FC which then all your self-tapping screws will sit within the cavity
+Materials are fitted then on to the Channel which then all your self-tapping screws will sit within the cavity

-- When fastening Acoustic Plasterboard, it would not be possible to overtighten because of the above point, it would not meet anything – nor would the Furring Channel buckle.
+When fastening Acoustic Plasterboard, it would not be possible to overtighten because of the above point, it would not meet anything – nor would the MuteClip™ Channel buckle.